Are you planning to become pregnant?

 The following are general recommendations.
 Your individual medical history and risk factors may change the recommendation or timing for certain vaccines.
 Before receiving any immunization, inform your physician of allergies, previous reactions to vaccines, possibility of pregnancy, or symptoms of current illness.

 With few exceptions, nearly all of our patients—including pregnant women—should be vaccinated against the flu.
-We will have the 2013-2014 flu vaccine available for our patients beginning in September.
+We usually have the new seasonal flu vaccine available for our patients beginning in September.
 Pregnant women are especially at risk for serious complications from the flu.
 When the vaccine is given during pregnancy, it also provides protection for your baby who cannot receive the vaccine directly until he or she is 6 months old.
 Women who are breastfeeding may also be vaccinated.
 Pregnant women should not receive the live-attenuated vaccine (the nasal spray vaccine).

 TETANUS, DIPTHERIA, AND PERTUSSIS (WHOOPING COUGH)

 Tetanus, diphtheria, and pertussis are three serious but preventable bacterial illnesses.
-Any adult 19 years of age and older who has not received a dose of Tdap should get one as soon as feasible – to protect themselves and infants.
+Adults 19 years of age and older who have not received a dose of Tdap should get one as soon as feasible – to protect themselves and infants.
 Adults get Tdap in place of one of their regular tetanus boosters (Td).
 However, the dose of Tdap can be given no matter when the last Td shot was received.
 Adults continue to need the tetanus booster (Td) every ten years throughout their lives.